5 Common Myths of CRPS Flare Ups

 Complex Regional Pain Syndrome (CRPS) is a chronic neuropathic pain condition that was formerly known as Reflex Sympathetic Dystrophy (RSD).
-It is a difficult and ‘complex’ condition not only to diagnose but to also treat.
+It is a very painful, difficult and ‘complex’ condition not only to diagnose but to also treat.
 CRPS is also difficult to understand for both patients and their families.

 This article discusses CRPS Flare Ups, also known as CRPS Flares, but also 5 common myths of CRPS Flare Ups and ways of self managing your pain during flare ups.